camconrad/compensator/contracts/README.md

   The contract implements a trustless proposal resolution mechanism where:
   - Anyone can trigger resolution through `resolveProposal`
   - Outcomes are determined by the Compound Governor's state
-  - Delegate voting is verified automatically
+  - Contract voting is verified automatically
-  - Winning stakes are only transferred if the delegate voted correctly
+  - Winning stakes are only transferred if the contract voted correctly
   - A 30-day timeout ensures proposals can't be stuck indefinitely

 - **Rewards Distribution Mechanism**: